 There is always a misconception that all managers are leaders.
-People often make the mistake of thinking anyone above their line on the organogram is a leader.
-Of course, the difference exists and is huge.
+People often make the mistake of thinking anyone above their line on the organigram is a leader, of course, the difference exists and is huge.
 That’s because managers manage systems and leaders lead people.

-spoted everywhere in organizations but leaders are scarce.
+Managers are spoted everywhere in organisations but leaders are scarce.

 Leaders have no need to continually reemphasize that they are leaders.
 They don’t claim to be leaders on their social media profiles or carry heavy descriptions on the about pages of their websites.
-Instead, leaders simply lead.
-They literally lead by example.
+Instead, leaders simply lead by example.

 Leaders by their nature are daring and incredibly courageous.
 They have a consistent value system and stand up for what they believe in.
 They aim to do well for and as a team by making everyone around them do better.
 Leaders inspire others by what they do.
 They’re exceptionally valuable and extremely rare.